 During the following night, patrols were sent out to discover the likelihood of renewed attacks, but reported no German activity, and it was by this time clear that with so great a proportion of its tank strength destroyed, the Germans in all probability lacked the capability to attack.
 The movement of vehicles was heard, but this indicated a retreat rather than any attempt to regroup and launch a fresh attack.

-There were minor actions on 7/8 March as the British and New Zealand forces maintained the pressure on the rearguards of the German formations as they withdrew to the Mareth Line and Gabès.
+There were minor actions on 7/8 March as the British and New Zealand forces maintained the pressure on the rearguards of the German formations as they withdrew to the 'Ligne Mareth' and Gabès.
 Allied efforts to force further action on the somewhat disorganised Germans were defeated by the weather and the speed of the withdrawal.
 The battle was over by 10 March, although some high ground was still occupied by the Germans and sporadic long-range artillery fire continued.

 Shortly after this, Rommel left Africa for the last time, being succeeded by Generaloberst Jürgen von Arnim at the head of Heeresgruppe 'Afrika', and the British prepared to launch their 'Canter' (ii) operation to breach the Mareth Line defences.

 Rommel had in fact played little part in the planning or control of the battle, and this was evident in the fact that the Germans had undertaken no reconnaissance.
 As a result, the presence of the well concealed and carefully sited British and New Zealand artillery had not been suspected, and after the battle had started the German armour had not been able to spot the guns.
-The defeat had been so comprehensive that it caused the Germans to question their security, and Montgomery was in fact rebuked for not having taken greater steps to hide the source of his information, for this was lapse which could have led to the comprise of ‘Ultra’ as an Allied asset of strategic significance.
+The defeat had been so comprehensive that it caused the Germans to question their security, and Montgomery was in fact rebuked for not having taken greater steps to hide the source of his information, for this was a lapse which could have led to the compromise of 'Ultra' as an Allied asset of strategic significance.